bkutt-panw/IUPG_MNIST_Demo/README.md

 python3 get_data.py
 ```

 To create and download all the datasets to this project directory.
 All datasets (stored as compressed Numpy arrays with extension .npz) will be stored inside `data/`.
 In total, 9 files will be created.
 The train, validation, and test splits will be saved.
-Versions of train, val, and test with Gaussian noise and random stroke noise seperately will also be saved.
+Versions of train, val, and test with Gaussian noise and random stroke noise separately will also be saved.
 Global variables inside `get_data.py` control this process.
 Noise samples have class label 0 while digits 0-9 have class labels 1-10.

 ## Training a model

 Use `train_IUPG.py` to train a model.
 This script takes in a configuration file.
-A template as well as two example config files are provided in `configs/`.
+A template, as well as two example config files, are provided in `configs/`.
 An example call is

 ```
 python3 train_IUPG.py --config_files train_without_noise